guido57/IReye/README.md

 sudo systemctl enable IRsend
 ```
 # Activate a WIFI hotspot (access point)
-In this way your IReye can be reacche using VNC or SSH and properly configured.
+In this way your IReye can be reached using VNC or SSH and properly configured.

 Follow this instructions [Set a Raspberry WIFI hotspot (access point) and client](https://github.com/guido57/Raspberry-WIFI-hotspot)